richardimaoka/book-univ-tokyo-data-science/README.md

-launched jupyter and tried save and run
+- launched jupyter and tried save and run
+- tried some import